-In July 2022, EU states signed a commitment to reduce energy consumption by 15% between 1 August 2022 and 31 March 2023, in years.
-This policy agreement is an effort to reduce Europe's reliance on Russian gas in anticipation of the growing demand that comes with the goal to reduce overall electricity demand by at least 10% until 31 March at peak hours.
+In July 2022, EU states signed a commitment to reduce energy consumption by 15% between 1 August 2022 and 31 March 2023, in comparison to the average consumption of this period in the previous five years.
+This policy agreement is an effort to reduce Europe's reliance on Russian gas in anticipation of the growing demand that comes with the winter months.
+In September 2022, EU ministers agreed on a non-binding goal to reduce overall electricity demand by at least 10% until 31 March 2023 and on a mandatory target to reduce electricity consumption by 5% at peak hours.